mikegagnon/linked-lists/README.md

     ...

+    // Deletes the first node in this list.
+    //
-    // returns [v, head] where v is the value that was removed, and head
+    // Returns [v, head] where v is the value that was removed, and head
-    // is the new head pointer (possibly undefined). removeFirst() {
+    // is a reference to the new head (possibly undefined). removeFirst() {
         return [this.value, this.next];
     }